EvanBacon/app-clip-finder/README.md

-# Expo Icon Search
+# Expo App Clip Lookup

-Search for icons in @expo/vector-icons using this Expo Router website! https://icons.expo.app/
+Search for App Clips that are linked to a website.
+Built with Expo Router and React Server Components https://appclip.expo.app/